Don’t be the first CDO – What makes up a data organisation part 1

 What approach makes for an effective CDO?

-CDOs are in the unusual position of having to do multiple role simultaneously.
-These include setting the strategic direction for data within an organisation, being the engine to drive change in an organisation and owning and maintaining business critical functions.
+CDOs are in the unusual position of having to do multiple roles simultaneously.
+These include setting the strategic direction for data within an organisation, being the engine to drive change in an organisation and owning and maintaining business-critical functions.
 Driving these forward together has a tangible impact on your organisational structure; you need to have a wide range of skill-sets and approaches to marry these goals together.

 We recommend a three-pronged process through building teams to steer, change and run your data capabilities.